4thtech/.github/profile/README.md

 - contribute to the next Web3 adoption wave, and
 - pioneer the future of encrypted, non-custodial and decentralized on-chain communication.

+## Core Primitives

+While various use cases are possible, let's use dMail and dChat as examples.
+The dChat W2W message exchange happens on-chain as one short message represents one L1 or L2 blockchain transaction.
+As dMail is data heavier, lite encrypted JSON objects are created to hold dMail metadata.
+The link to this metadata and checksum is recorded on the chain as a blockchain transaction.
+The same goes for W2W data file transfers where; 1 data file package transfer = 1 L1/L2-TX.
+So again, the core primitive described by the formula below applies.

+💡1 email/message/data-exch = 1 L1/L2-TX

+Every wallet becomes an on-chain identity, and the message or data vault can be accessible (i.e. decrypted) only with users' private keys!
+There are three encryption options available within the protocol; (1) custom encryption; (2) AES-randomly generated secret key (i.e. Advanced Encryption Standard), and; (3) AES secret key produced by ECDH (i.e. Elliptic-Curve Diffie-Hellman).

+💡not your keys = not your email/message/data

 ## Interested in reading more?

 In-depth articles and documentation can be found on